KenOokamiHoro/WSL-DistroLauncher/README.md

 [GLibc now requires linux-api-headers>4.10](https://archlinux.org/packages/core/x86_64/glibc/), so please use WSL2 to avoid "FATAL: kernel too old" errors.

 I created a script for creating Arch Linux rootfs for WSL inside another WSL distro.
-You may modify this script for your need, or build rootfa by yourself.
+You may modify this script for your need, or build rootfs by yourself.

 ```powershell
 $ wsl -u root -d <your_another_WSL_distribution> -e /bin/bash ./mkarchrootfs.outside.sh